 Dash also summarizes the average time it takes for you to reply to emails and more.
 Another handy feature provides links to files that you’ve recently sent or received, which is very nice.

 Looking for Modifications?

-No email discussion is complete without also mentioning Nylas N1 (free), available on GitHub.
+No email discussion is complete without also mentioning Nylas N1 [No Longer Available], available on GitHub.
 It’s the only open-source solution on our list.

 Nylas N1 is the closest thing you’ll see to a next-generation mail program.
 It features a clean user interface, supports Gmail keyboard shortcuts, and best of all — because it is open-source — it has a community to back it up.
 However, because it’s so new, you may run into some problems, at least in the short-run.
 For example, N1 doesn’t currently offer a unified inbox and the formatting isn’t quite right.

 But What About Apple Mail?

 Despite its shortcomings, there are a few reasons you might want to stick with Apple Mail.
 Not surprisingly the biggest reason is integration.
 Like other native Mac apps, Apple Mail works with Spotlight, a system-wide desktop search feature on OS X and iOS.

 Yes, all email clients have search capabilities.
 However, only Spotlight lets you look at the entire picture.
 For example, you may wish to search your Mac for a colleague.
 With Spotlight, you’ll have access to emails you’ve received from them, photos, web addresses, and more.
 In OS X El Capitan, you can even use natural language processing to find “email from Mark I received in March.”

 Apple Mail also works with Continuity, which lets you seamlessly move between your iOS devices and your Mac, or use them together.
 One of the key features here is Handoff, which allows you to start a document, email, or message on one device and pick up where you left off from another device.